gnietof/Quantum/Certification/error_mitigation.md

 ## Pauli Twirling
 - Pauli twirling is a special kind of twirling that uses Pauli operations.
 It has the effect of transforming any quantum channel into a Pauli channel.
 Pauli twirling is often combined with other error mitigation techniques that work better with Pauli noise than with arbitrary noise.
+- Pauli twirling is used to convert coherent gate errors into stochastic Pauli errors.
 - Pauli twirling is implemented by sandwiching a chosen set of gates with randomly chosen single-qubit Pauli gates in such a way that the ideal effect of the gate remains the same.
 - When sampling the circuit, samples are drawn from multiple random instances, rather than just a single one.
 - This technique is often applied exclusively to (native) two-qubit gates.